Frequently Asked Questions (FAQ)

 Who owns Espiritu?

-Espiritu is owned and operated by Francisco Alvarez and Oscar Yapor, both Mexican citizens who lived most of their life in Mexico, and who share the respect for the traditional arts.
+Espiritu is owned and operated by Francisco Alvarez and Oscar Yapor, both Mexican citizens who lived most of their life in Mexico, and who share the respect for the traditional arts and artisan products.